dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### Gamepad

 You may already have one!
-If not, a  8BitDo gamepad can be found for under $20, and has Hall Effect joysticks which are more accurate than most mass-market flight sticks.
-See [this video](https://youtu.be/RG8ljpIwsgc?t=70) for a demonstration of how Hall Effect joysticks are great for vehicle games with fine controls.
+If not, a  8BitDo gamepad can be found for under $20, and has [Hall effect sensors](https://en.wikipedia.org/wiki/Hall_effect_sensor) which are more accurate than most mass-market flight sticks.

 ![](images/ultimate-2c.webp)

 See Tuuvas' setup guides:

 {{< youtube id=7Zy_P-EhjPo >}}

+See this demonstration of how Hall Effect gamepads are great for vehicle games with fine controls:

+{{< youtube id=RG8ljpIwsgc start=70 >}

 ([Not suitable for Falcon BMS](https://forum.falcon-bms.com/topic/23233/throttle-up-down-key-bindings-are-too-coarse?_=1683335735387&lang=en-US))